Shivayetii/python/python/Grafana/notes/README.md

 SECTION 1:
 ---------

+    1. Aim

+       To monitoring the kubernetes deployments and infra by using Grafana

-    1. What is Grafana ?
+    2. What is Grafana ?

         Grafana is an open source interactive data-visualization platform or tool. it is developed by Grafana Labs, which allows users to see their, data via charts and graphs that are unified into one dashboard (or multiple dashboards!) for easier to users understanding.

-    2. why use Grafana ?
+    3. why use Grafana ?

         1.Grafana is free open sources tool no need to pay any amount of any one